photon1503/az-native/demos/readme.md

 ### Optimizing and Securing API Access using Api Management

 - API Management (APIM) Recap
+- API Versions and Revisions
+- Introduction to Easy Auth on Azure Container Apps
+- Authenticating to Backend Services using Managed Identity
 - Understanding Gateway Pattern and Backends for Frontend Pattern
-- API Versions and Revisions
-- Securing API Access using Managed Identities

 ### Implementing Real Time & Micro-Frontends